upb-uc4/api/hlf/scala/unsigned.md

 protected val password: String = "Test123" // a password used to register a user and receive/set a certificate for said user when enrolling. protected val organizationId: String = "org1MSP" // the id of the organization the user belongs to.

-protected val organisationName: String = "org1" // the name of the organisation the user belongs to.
+protected val organizationName: String = "org1" // the name of the organization the user belongs to.

 ```

 ## Regular Communication